BANADDA/stake/README.md

 ## Disclaimer

 This software is provided "as is" without warranty.
 Staking involves financial risk.
 Always test on test network first.
+You may lose funds due to transaction fees or network issues.
 Use at your own risk.

 ---

-**Simple, straightforward, and it works!**
+**Simple staking for earning Bittensor emissions!**